Edwinngera/Deep-Learning/README.md

     (1) Download from kaggle
     (2) google
 ### 3. request
     (1) For the dataset, you have to have two folder, one is trainset, other is testset.
         30% of the trainset will be validation set
     (2) For this program, you can only classify two class of object

-## Introdution
+## Operation instruction
+    (1) After preparing the dataset and basic path name modification, you can run the main.py.
+    (2) I use checkpoint to store the best model every epoch and the program will load it after.
+    (3) There will be a brief model summray.
+After that, you can see some test example with images and labels (4)